jt701/Apple-Health-Data/README.md

 # Apple-Health-Data
 Program parses apple health data.
 It prompts the user to select the apple health xml file.
-It then creates a CSV file in the same directory that contains health data statistics for each metric.
+It then creates a CSV file in the same directory that contains health data statistics for each of several selected metrics.

+# Usage
+1. Install any dependencies from requirements.txt
+2. Run "health_data_compiled.py" (the actual compiled version is left for space reasons)
+3. Follow the steps on the accompanying tkinter GUI